nightrunner91/nightvue/README.md

 ## Grid

-NightVue grid system is quite similar to Bootstrap 5.x, but we are using entirely different approach to build mixins and functions.
-Just like Bootstrap, our grid system uses a series of containers, rows, and cols to layout and align content and in gereal shares the same principles.
-It’s built with flexbox and is fully responsive.
+NightVue grid system is quite similar to Bootstrap, but we are using entirely different approach to build mixins and functions.
+Our grid system is built with flexbox and is fully responsive.
+It uses a series of containers, rows, and cols to align content and in general shares the same principles.
 Nonetheless we must mention some features and differences.

 There are 3 types of containers in NightVue: